 Ferry Guide to the Aeolian Islands

 The ferries from Milazzo can drop you off in Lipari or Salina in about 1.5 hours, but it could take anywhere between one to three hours, depending on the ferry service.

 Ferry rides to the island of Lipari are most frequent, with other direct ferry services to other Aeolian islands also available from Milazzo.

 During summer, you can also get a hydrofoil/ferry ride to take you to the Aeolian islands from Italy’s mainland city of Naples.

 The quickest hydrofoil ride can take you to Lipari in about 5-7 hours.
 However, depending on the ferry service, it may take quite a bit longer.

 Train ride from Naples to Milazzo, followed by a hydrofoil/ferry ride from Milazzo

-This last entertaining video of the Aeolian Islands and Panarea is definitely worth watching.
-The granita desert looks delicious.
+Watching this last entertaining video of the Aeolian Islands and Panarea is worth it.
+The granita dessert looks delicious.

 Pin it … Share it